Board Member: Julian Bond

 Bond ran for the United States House of Representatives, but lost to civil rights leader John Lewis.
 In the 1980s and ‘90s, Bond taught at several universities, including American, Drexel, Williams, the University of Pennsylvania and Harvard universities and the University of Virginia.

-Bond continues with his activism as Chairman Emeritus of the NAACP, after serving 11 years as Chair, and working to educate the public about the history of the Civil Rights Movement and the struggles that African Americans.
+Bond was active as Chairman Emeritus of the NAACP, after serving 11 years as Chair, and working to educate the public about the history of the Civil Rights Movement and the struggles that African Americans.
 He is President Emeritus of the Southern Poverty Law Center.
 He hosted "America's Black Forum" from 1980 until 1997.

 He also served as a commentator for radio's Byline and for NBC's Today Show.
 He authored the nationally-syndicated newspaper column Viewpoint.
 He narrated the critically acclaimed PBS series Eyes on the Prize in 1987 and 1990, a documentary on the life of New York Congressman Adam Clayton Powell.